 - Per-buyer delivery tracking and dispute management

-Agencies that run their own campaigns and need to route results to 2-15 known buyers are distributors, not aggregators.
+Agencies that run their own pipelines and need to route results to 2-15 known buyers are distributors, not aggregators.
 They don't need auction infrastructure.

 Platform comparison by model